Validity

 For each of the following, would you say that representativeness (1) improves the study, (2) weakens the study, or (3) has no effect on the study?

-• polling to determine the frontrunner in the Oregon senatorial race
+• polling to determine the front runner in the Oregon senatorial race

 • testing whether a new SSRI has side effects